PrincetonUniversity/FOCUS/subroutines.md

 They contain some brief introductions.
 Here are the list and links.

-*Some of them might need to be updated.
+*Some of these might need to be updated.
 This is for the new version FOCUS.
 If you have questions, please contact Caoxiang.*

 | names   | description    | source | documentation |
 | -----   | -------------- | ------ | ------------- |